Voovs/.config/notes/utility_notes.md

 multiplying, such as `4dd`

 #### Undo and Redo
-To make make sure you can delete with confidence, vim has a very effective undo/redo system
+To make make sure you can delete with confidence, Vim has a very effective undo/redo system
     u
 Undo the last action.
-Like `ctrl + z` except easier to hit and actually works in vim
+Like `ctrl + z` except easier to hit and actually works in Vim
     <C-r>
 Redo next action.
 Helpful for checking what change you just made with `u`

-You should also note that vim doesn't automatically save things.
+You should also note that Vim doesn't automatically save things.
 If you really messed up a file, just exit with `:q!` or `:bd!` which won't save any changes done to the file.
 If all else fails, `git checkout <file>`, though that's a really rare situation